-\begin{remark}[Computation] In practice, the joint estimation of $\beta$ and $\phi$ often involves a very large number of parameters, causing \eqref{eq:uncorrected_estimators} to become a high-dimensional optimization problem.
-Consequently, standard software routines that rely on generating dummy variables are often computationally impractical or infeasible, even for moderately sized panels.
-Therefore, we suggest the use of algorithms such as \textcite{gp2010}, \textcite{g2013}, \textcite{b2018}, or \textcite{s2018}, which are specifically designed to deal with this type of high-dimensional optimization problem and robustly work with unbalanced data.\footnote{If \eqref{eq:uncorrected_estimators} refers to OLS estimators, i.e., $g(\cdot)$ is the identity function and $\psi(\cdot)$ the quadratic loss function, efficient closed-form within transformations exists in specific circumstances: i) in case of one-way fixed effects structures, ii) in case of two- or three-way fixed effects structures for balanced panels.} \end{remark}
+\begin{remark}[Computation] In practice, joint estimation of $\beta$ and $\phi$ may involve a very large number of parameters, making \eqref{eq:uncorrected_estimators} a high-dimensional optimization problem.
+Standard software routines that rely on dummy variables are therefore often computationally infeasible, even for moderately sized panels.
+We recommend algorithms such as those of \textcite{gp2010}, \textcite{g2013}, \textcite{b2018}, and \textcite{s2018}, which are designed for high-dimensional problems of this type and can handle unbalanced data.\footnote{When \eqref{eq:uncorrected_estimators} reduces to OLS, i.e., $g(\cdot)$ is the identity function and $\psi(\cdot)$ is the quadratic loss function, closed-form within-group transformations exist in two specific cases: (i) one-way fixed effects structures; and (ii) two- or three-way fixed effects structures for balanced panels.} We provide computationally efficient implementations of the (debiased) estimators studied in this paper in the R package \href{https://cran.r-project.org/web/packages/alpaca/index.html}{alpaca}. \end{remark}